 The following article is another in our series that examines average employee turnover rates by industry.
-In this article, we hold the retail industry under a microscope to see what might be affecting employee turnover and retention rates, and why employees in this industry are some fleeting.
+In this article, we look at the call center industry to see what might be affecting employee turnover rates and retention rates as well as why employees aren’t sticking around.

 Turnover Rates by Profile